Gerry Bertier

-Life and career

-Childhood
+Early life

-Bertier's parents divorced when he was around age eight and he was raised primarily by his mother, until she was remarried to Robert Agnew.
+Bertier's parents divorced when he was around age eight and he was raised primarily by his mother until she remarried Robert Agnew.
 As a child and young man, Bertier was described as an amiable, goal-oriented individual.
-Growing up, Bertier frequently discussed his lifetime goal of winning a gold medal in the Olympics, and as an active participant in various athletics, seemed to be on track for this goal.
+Growing up, he frequently discussed his lifetime goal of winning a gold medal in the Olympics, and, as an active participant in various athletics, seemed to be on track for this goal.